 This program typically lasts 6 months.
 Upon successful completion of this course, each student will have the knowledge and training to enter the field of Clinical Medical Assistant at the entry level.
-This program includes courses in patient care, EKG, Phlebotomy, assisting with physical examinations first aid and emergency procedures.
-Successful completion will allow the student to take and important role in the clinical operations of a doctors office, ambulatory care center, nursing home, clinic, or facility.
+This program includes courses in patient care, ECG, Phlebotomy, assisting with physical examinations, first aid and emergency procedures.
+Successful completion will allow the student to take an important role in the clinical operations of a doctor’s office, ambulatory care center, nursing home, clinic, or other medical facility.

 Length: 760 Clock Hours; 36 Instructional Weeks